Skip to content

 The Java source code for the SQL server follows.
 Understanding it requires familiarity with JDBC database management and the construction of RMI servers.
 The program comments should facilitate understanding.

-// Imported packages
+// imported packages

 import java.rmi.*;